johnkorzhuk/react-pomodoros-todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-A pomodoro to-do app build on vanilla React.
+A pomodoro to-do app built on vanilla React.